nfcpy/nfcpy/docs/api/llcp.rst

    send_miu = socket.getsockopt(nfc.llcp.SO_SNDMIU)
    recv_miu = socket.getsockopt(nfc.llcp.SO_RCVMIU)

+When opening or accepting a data link connection an application may specify the maximum number of octets to receive with the :const:`nfc.llcp.SO_RCVMIU` option in :meth:`~Socket.setsockopt`.
+The value must be between 128 and 2176, inclusively.
+If the RCVMIU is not explicitely set for a data link connection the default value applied by the peer is 128 octets.

 On connection-mode sockets options :const:`nfc.llcp.SO_SNDBUF` and :const:`nfc.llcp.SO_RCVBUF` can be used to learn the local and remote receive window values established during connection setup.
 The local